koddr/goodshare.js/README.md

 ## Developer

-Development and maintenance of `goodshare.js` project engaged in [Interactive agency «Central marketing»](http://centralmarketing.ru).
+Development and maintenance of `goodshare.js` project engaged by Vikky Shostak + [Koddr](https://koddr.me).
 If you want to write a «thank you» or ask us about something, [use this e-mail](mailto:support@goodshare.ru).

 ## Your help